Startups have about $1 trillion worth of reasons to love the Biden infrastructure plan – TechCrunch

 “As I’ve written about elsewhere, local project developers are key to getting sustainability projects built where they will actually do the most good — in the communities hit hardest by both local pollution and climate change impacts.
 These smaller project developers have lots of expenses they must pay just to get to the point where private-sector infrastructure construction investments can come in,” Day wrote.
 “Everyone in sustainability policy talks about supporting entrepreneurs, but in reality much of the support is aimed at technology innovators and not these smaller project developers who would be the ones to actually roll out those technology innovations.
 Infrastructure investors are typically much more reticent to provide capital before projects are construction-ready.”

-Building a better Internet
+Building a better internet

 “Broadband internet is the new electricity.
 It is necessary for Americans to do their jobs, to participate equally in school learning, health care, and to stay connected,” the White House wrote.
 “Yet, by one definition, more than 30 million Americans live in areas where there is no broadband infrastructure that provides minimally acceptable speeds.
 Americans in rural areas and on tribal lands particularly lack adequate access.
 And, in part because the United States has some of the highest broadband prices among OECD countries, millions of Americans can’t use broadband internet even if the infrastructure exists where they live.”

-The $100 billion that the Biden Administration is earmarking for broadband infrastructure includes goals to meet 100 percent high-speed broadband coverage and prioritizes support for networks owned, operated, or faffiliated with local governments, non-profits and cooperatives.
+The $100 billion that the Biden administration is earmarking for broadband infrastructure includes goals to meet 100% high-speed broadband coverage and prioritizes support for networks owned, operated or affiliated with local governments, nonprofits and cooperatives.

-Attendant with the new cash is a shift in regulatory policy that would open up opportunities for municipally-owned or affiliated providers and rural electric co-ops from competing with prive providers and requiring internet providers to be more transparent about their pricing.
+Attendant with the new cash is a shift in regulatory policy that would open up opportunities for municipally owned or affiliated providers and rural electric co-ops from competing with private providers and requiring internet providers to be more transparent about their pricing.
 This increased competition is good for hardware vendors and ultimately could create new businesses for entrepreneurs who want to become ISPs of their own.

 Wander is one-such service providing high speed wireless internet in Los Angeles.